pshyong/Shibainu/doc/sprint 1/sprint1.md

 **Goal**: For this sprint our goal was the create the skeleton of our forum.
 This included the database, api and front end ui the basic building blocks.

+**Team**: Our team consists of 6 members.
+Jason, Shuai, and Jiun Yenn participated in this meeting.

 **Stories**:

 **Resarch Data Models SHIB 43**